ph3rin/csci104-crash-course/0-The-Cpp-Standard/README.md

 The above code demonstrates undefined behavior because `foo()` returns a pointer pointing to a local variable.

 However, if you compile it with a mainstream compiler (like MSVC), you will likely get the output `42`.
 This is the "behaves as you expected" scenario.
-Even so, you should never rely on undefined behavior (see the next section for more details).
+Even so, you should never rely on undefined behavior, because you never know when it is going to break!

 ## Compiler Specific Extensions